lukashoffical-rgb/NoiseCrypt/README.md

 # NoiseCrypt
-NoiseCrypt is a JavaScript encoder that applies multi-layer encryption, heavy noise injection, and runtime decryption.
+NoiseCrypt is a JavaScript encoder script used to protect source code with techniques, layered encryption, and large noise insertion to make the code difficult to read, analyze, or reverse engineer.

+#